belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 The following morning, they hear the pounding of the zombies less frequently.
 It sounds like there are only a few left---the others must have wandered off throughout the night.
 The mass of limbs hasn't made any noise the whole night.
 They wonder what it's doing.

 They remove the barricades and exit the vault.
 The stairwell empty, so they cautiously make their way to the top of the stairs.
 Aurelia studies the magical sigils on this side of the door, and confirms that the alarm won't trigger if it's opened from this side.
-Valya casts *armor of agathys* on herself as a precaution, then opens the door.
+Valya casts *armor of Agathys* on herself as a precaution, then opens the door.

 Unfortunately, the mass of limbs is waiting for them in the office.
 As soon as Valya opens the door, the tangle of severed body parts, known to necromancers as a soul shaker, begins stomping and clawing toward her.